Tiny Black Bugs Smaller Than Ants

 Current Trends in Pest Management

 Modern pest management is moving towards more sustainable and eco-friendly methods.
-Traditional pesticides can be harmful to humans, pets, and the environment, so there's a growing demand for safer alternatives.
+Now, traditional pesticides can be harmful to humans, pets, and the environment, so there's a growing demand for safer alternatives.
 Integrated Pest Management (IPM) is gaining popularity, focusing on long-term prevention through a combination of techniques.

 IPM strategies include: